Dorako/pf2e-dorako-ui/README.md

 # PF2e Dorako UI

-This is a UI overhaul for the Pathfinder 2nd Edition System for Foundry VTT.
+This is a UI overhaul for the Pathfinder 2nd Edition System for Foundry VTT, building upon the work of mdizo.
-An opinionated theme inspired by Paizo colors, compatible with several modules for increased consistensy.

 Includes:

 - Chat portraits
 - Rolltype indicators
 - Multiple chat themes
 - Compact controls + navbar mode

 Works great with:

 - Token Action HUD
 - DFCE (message merge in particular)
 - Monk's Hotbar Expansion